Chapter 4:

 ‘Aika-chan, help me with this?’

 Aika froze.
-Absolutely frozen on the spot.
-Then nodded like someone heading to their execution.
+It wasn’t even subtle.
+She was absolutely frozen on the spot.
+She then nodded like someone heading to their execution.
 She grabbed the tray and walked painfully slowly toward us.
 She placed the cups carefully, never looking at me.
 Never even turning my direction.
 Her hands trembled once when she set down the sugar bowl.

 One of the trainees leaned forward, pretending to whisper by covering his mouth but said it loudly anyways.
 ‘Caleb… are you scaring the café girl?’